ArtrixTech/DynaGammy/README.md

 - "The second "..." button opens a window to control the time schedule for adaptive temperature, as well as the adaptation speed.

 ## Known issues and limitations
 The brightness is adjusted by changing pixel values, instead of the LCD backlight.
-This is not ideal on screens with bad contrast.
+This has wildly varying results based on the quality of your screen.

-Theoretically, this app looks best on OLED screens, since they don't have a backlight.
+Theoretically, this app looks best on OLEDs, since they don't have a backlight.
 (If you have one, I'd love to know your experience).

 Backlight control is planned.
 However, controlling backlight via software is not supported by most screens.
 ### Multimonitor
-On Windows, the brightness is detected and adjustable only on the primary screen.
+On Windows, the brightness is detected and adjustable only on the monitor that is set as the primary screen.
 Temperature affects all screens, however.

 On Linux, currently every screen is treated as one single screen when calculating brightness.
 Both brightness and temperature are changed globally.
+This will be fixed in the future.

 ## Troubleshooting
 ### Linux